 In severe cases where several of these difficulties occur at the same time, someone who suffered a brain injury may not be able to adequately complete basic daily job requirements.
 That can prevent the patient from returning to work after an accident or make it impossible to find new employment.

-Dealing With Emotional Changes Following a Serious Brain Injury
+Dealing With Emotional Changes Following a Traumatic Brain Injury

 Major emotional shifts often subside in the weeks and months after a TBI, but they can be an ongoing or even permanent problem in some cases.
 When changes to emotional behavior don’t go away on their own, a patient will need to undergo therapy to learn coping mechanisms.
 That may involve in-patient appointments, an expensive stay at a rehab facility, or even regular in-home visits from a medical professional.
 Anti-depressants, anti-anxiety, or other mood-stabilizing medications may be prescribed to deal with emotional symptoms.